PicsArt/cppbind/docs/main_features/templates.md

 ----
-Now let's see how CppBind handles cases when the Stack template class is used as an function argument.
+Now let's see how CppBind handles cases when the Stack template class is used as a function argument.

 ~~~C++
   {%